bhyvex/ezhyve/README.md

 ezhyve.sh start vmname
 # connect to console if EZHYVE_CONSOLE is nmdm, lpc, tmux
 ezhyve.sh console vmname

+ezhyve.sh create VMfreebsd10 # this would create a FreeBSD 10.0-RELEASE vm config
+ezhyve.sh create -t FreeBSD -v 9.2-RELEASE VMfreebsd # this would create a FreBSD 9.2-RELEASE VM
 ```

 ### Creating a Linux VM